ym001/distancia/docs/GaloisWassersteinLoss.rst

 Academic Reference
 ------------------

-For a deeper understanding of the underlying concepts of the **Galois-Wasserstein Loss**, you can refer to the following paper:
+For a deeper understanding of the underlying concepts of the **Galois Wasserstein Loss**, you can refer to the following paper:

 - Villani, C. (2003). *Topics in Optimal Transportation*.
 Graduate Studies in Mathematics, Vol. 58.
 American Mathematical Society.